christian130/docs/v20.1/make-queries-fast.md

 1. Make sure your query [scans at most a few dozen rows](#scan-at-most-a-few-dozen-rows) (several hundred rows at the absolute maximum).
 2. [Use the right index](#use-the-right-index).
-3. [Use the right join type, maybe](#use-the-right-join-type) for the tables you are querying.
+3. If needed, check that your query is [using the right join type](#use-the-right-join-type) for the table sizes you are querying.
+(This should rarely be necessary.)

-For example, let's look at a query using the [Employees data set](https://github.com/datacharmer/test_db).
-Import it with:
+For example, let's optimize a query against the [Employees data set](https://github.com/datacharmer/test_db).
+To import the data set, run:

 {% include copy-clipboard.html %}
 ~~~ sql